YMazurau/ProjectCode/README.md

 ```
 !
 WARNING !
 In the upper corner, be sure to check which chat the alert is configured in.
 ```

+# Helm lint

+Checks for errors with the notification in slack